 Those on holiday in Athens for the first time generally head immediately for the Acropolis.
 There are very few visitors who are not already familiar with the image of this distinctive citadel of ancient Athens, perched on its steep flat-topped rock above the sprawling city.
 It is the spot where Athens, and classical Greek civilisation, began, and the site of a collection of beautiful temples, most dedicated to the goddess of wisdom, Athena.

-Alongside the Parthenon is another temple, the Erechtheion, which bears holes on its northern porch where Poseidon's trident struck it during his contest with Athena to have the city named after him.
+Alongside the Parthenon is another temple, the Erechtheion, which, according to mythology, bears holes on its northern porch where Poseidon's trident struck it during his contest with Athena to have the city named after him.
 There is a museum on the Acropolis where some of the carving and friezes recovered from the temples are on show, although many of the archaeological finds from the Acropolis are now housed in the British Museum in London.

 Address: Dionysiou Areopagitou Street

 Opening times: Tuesday to Sunday 8am to 7:30pm, Monday 11am to 7:30pm (April to October); 8:30am to 3pm (November to March).

 Admission: €12 for adults, under 19s free.
 Other concessions available.